Updated February 2025

 Your B2B Facebook ads should do the same: Convince the potential customers there's a way to improve their work or increase their company's profits.
 The solution?
 Your product.

-Both B2B and B2C buyers are becoming increasingly independent of salespeople during the buying process.
-HubSpot’s 2016 research showed that 57% of B2B/B2C buyers consider themselves more self-reliant.
+B2B and B2C buyers are becoming increasingly independent of salespeople during the buying process.
+Recent research shows that most buyers now prefer to research products on their own and make decisions based on online information, including websites and ads.

 B2B buyers are becoming more independent